Inflation rose less than expected in September, the U.S. belatedly reports

 Consumer prices rose 3.0% in September from a year ago, slightly below forecasters' expectations, according to the U.S. Bureau of Labor Statistics (BLS).
 On a month-to-month basis, prices rose 0.3%, cooling slightly from the 0.4% inflation reported in August.

-Overall, the inflation data likely cement expectations for the Federal Reserve to cut interest rates by another quarter percentage point at its policy meeting later this month — its second consecutive cut.
+Overall, the inflation data likely add fuel to expectations that the Federal Reserve to cut interest rates by another quarter percentage point at its policy meeting later this month — its second consecutive cut.

 But the Fed is missing other key economic data since most BLS workers were furloughed at the beginning of the month, when the shutdown began.
 Most government economic reports have been suspended until funding is restored.